Pixel-Fondue/mecco_renderMonkey/readme.md

 - **Batch rendering** - Line 'em up and knock 'em down: set up all of your render jobs from all of your scene files and let The Monkey do the rest.

 ##To Do
+- Combine Pass Groups only works with group's channels, not items (if present).
+Fix.
 - Add "quick batch" command
 - Add "new batch" command
 - Add "open batch" command